MarjanDB/Modivo/README.md

 | **SINGLETON** | Same instance returned every time (default) | `{ scope: ProviderScope.SINGLETON }` |
 | **TRANSIENT** | New instance created every time | `{ scope: ProviderScope.TRANSIENT }` |

+> **_Note:_** The provider controls the scope of itself, so if you have a singleton provider that takes in transient dependencies, the transient dependencies become singleton for that specific provider.
+On the other hand, having a transient provider that takes in singleton dependencies will respect the singleton nature of the dependencies.
+In other words, **Singleton scope trumps the Transient scope.**

 ---
 ---